-One of my favourite days in Jordan was the day we started with a private half day tour of Petra and ended with a star gazing show in Wadi Rum desert.
+One of my favourite days in Jordan was the day we started with a private half day tour of Petra Jordan in Wadi Musa and ended with a star gazing show in Wadi Rum desert.
 It was a day filled to the brim with absolutely jaw dropping moments like exploring Petra on foot, one of the New 7 Wonders of the World, and then, Wadi Rum by jeep, the famous beautiful red desert.
 In future blogs, I will discuss our time in Wadi Rum and all of our amazing experiences that we had.
-For now, I only want to talk about our Petra half day tour.
+For now, I only want to talk about our time in Petra Jordan.

 Petra was stunningly beautiful and far surpassed my expectations.
 Quite frankly, it blew me away by the magnificent natural beauty, the unbelievable artistry of the ruins, the enormous size of it, and the untouched and authentic feel to the grounds.

 My family of 6 – four children aged 14 – 21 years old – only had 6 nights/6 days in Jordan.
 Jordan is a small country and it is possible to see a lot in six days.
 And boy did we!
 I worked with a local tour company, Jordan Direct Tours, who helped me create an amazing itinerary for our family.
 I couldn’t wait to do everything that we had planned.
-However, a small country with lots of opportunity to do a lot could lead to creating an itinerary with too much.
+However, a small country with lots of opportunity to explore could lead to creating a very busy itinerary.
 I didn’t want to do that either.
 I didn’t want to fill our time with so much that every experience was lacking or felt rushed.
-Accordingly, was a Petra half day tour enough time?
+Accordingly, was our Petra Jordan half day tour enough time?
 For us, it was.
 Here’s why.

 Petra Jordan was the capital of the Nabataean kingdom from 6th century BC.
 It was chosen as a centre of trade for a number of reasons: